BitcoinAndLightningLayerSpecs/lsp/LSPS6/README.md

 LSP MUST always respond even when there is no support for a spec.
 LSP MUST include the following fields (field values can be empty):
-- `short` is a short description of the details with no formatting.
+- `short` is a short description of the additional details with no formatting.
 With a maximum of 64 characters.
-- `long` is a long description of the details with md formatting.
+- `long` is a long description of the additional details with md formatting.
 With a maximum of 1024 characters.